putrafirman/hybrid-app-sample/README.md

-# A Blank PhoneGap App
+# A Blank PhoneGap App for PPK Practicum in FILKOM UB

 ## Usage